Sam Korman, Korman, Sam, Sam Korman writer

 Listening.
 Everything I do starts from active listening.
 That’s the core of my practice.
 After that, it’s all about collaboration, burrowing to the core of an idea, and drawing out its greatness.

-Write me an email or message me on Instagram or Twitter (I’ll never call it X).
+Write me an email or message me on Instagram or Twitter.

 Contact